McGeeLabs/nebula-servers/README.md

 # nebula-servers

-A self-hosted, customizable game server status dashboard with live player counts, join links, notifications, and uptime monitoring — built for the Nebula / McGee Labs ecosystem.
+Nebula Servers is a self-hosted dashboard for monitoring game servers, showing live player counts, join links, and service health in one place.